haneulcity/haneulcity/README.md

   * Extracting folder is (Windows Installed Drive)/Users/(Your Username)/Appdata/Local/Packages/(Find minecraft UWP spell contained folder.)/games/com.mojang/minecraftWorlds
 3. Same as Android.

-Other Editions:
- * Please using Google Search instead.
-I don't know other editions.

-## Requirements

-For Android:
- * Some devices cannot run Department Store and Haneul Station part because of too many objects.
-Please modify it with other platform.
- * Other parts of this map can run at LG G3, and old version of this map was built with LG Optimus Vu 2.
-Now, this map is maintaining with Nexus 5X.
-Please check your phone spec and compare with these devices.
-If you have phone that is more powerful than these devices, you can run this smoothly.
-For Windows:
- * I am now constructing department store with ThinkPad T420s, which has Intel Core i7 2620M(Intel HD Graphics 2000) and NVIDIA Quadro NVS 4200M.
-Please compare with my computer and if your graphic card is better than me, you can run this map smoothly.
 ## Other Details

-If you want to request new building, please use issue tracker(for other regions) or contact me with twitter (@lego37yoon) if you are Korean.
+If you want to request new building, please use issue tracker or contact me with twitter (@lego37yoon) if you are Korean.

 If there is some errors in this map, or not underconstructing building needs to fix somthing, you should use Issue tracker.
 Also if you are Korean.